 - Josh Miller, Technology Director

-Additionally, our staff is supplemented and supported by over 75 more people at GST BOCES Computer Services in Building 4 of the Bush Campus including the Helpdesk.
+Additionally, our staff is supplemented and supported by over 75 more people at GST BOCES Computer Services, including the Helpdesk.

-The NOC Room team is only one component of the effective use of technology in your classroom.
-The district has the support of the Instructional Technology Specialists from the GST BOCES Instructional Support Center at Building 11.
-These specialists come into your classroom on a regular basis and provide you the assistance and direction to integrate technology into your curriculum using the supported software and resources that are available.
+The NOC Room team is only one component of the effective use of technology in our classrooms.
+The district has the support of the Instructional Technology Specialists from the GST BOCES Instructional Support Center.
+These specialists come into classrooms on a regular basis and provide assistance and direction to integrate technology into curriculum using the supported software and resources that are available.

 The ISC Staff includes:

 - Lisa Zimar